dongskyler/ubuntu-20-desktop-post-installation-script/README.md

 ## Description

-This Bash script installs essential programs on a freshly installed Ubuntu.
+This Bash script installs essential programs on a freshly installed Ubuntu 20 Desktop (Focal Fossa).

+Ubuntu is quite robust and reliable.

+However, things are really easy to break, when I `sudo` a lot of tasks, when I try out new programs and when I learn new things.

-I often reinstall operating systems on my computers.
-Reinstalling the programs by hand is inefficient.
-This script automates the installations of essential programs.
+Consequently, I often reinstall operating systems on my computers (especially my Linux).

-To suit your needs, you can comment out functions or code blocks.
+I am tired of reinstalling and reconfiguring programs by hand.

+I wrote this script to automate the installations and configurations of essential programs, including Google Chrome, LaTex, Nginx, Node.js, PHP, Python 3, Ruby on Rails, Vim, VS Code, etc.

+I can immediately work on projects without further setups.

 The code is highly modularized and well annotated.
+You can modify the code to suit your needs.

 ---